Component:

 The alt text on the product image is the issue here.
 Most devs will default to the product name, which stinks because the readout will be redundant: “Product Name.
 Product Name.
 Product Description.
 Product CTA link.”
 If we assume the image, product name, and CTA link are all linked, that means that if a screen reader tabs through the email, they are also getting “Product name, link.
 Product name, link.
 Product CTA link.”
 So again – redundant.

 You could probably argue that having the product name is still better than having nothing at all, and you’d be right there.
 If the image is linked, you, at the very least, must tell the user where the link is going, and if it’s going to the product page, the product name meets that criteria.
 If that’s all you can do, you’re at least meeting the bare minimum.
+Just note that this solution is not accessible because it’s still redundant.
+Screen reader users will not appreciate this.

 So let’s talk through some solutions to this issue and talk about why they work better: